d-franklin/CacheStampedeRedis/README.md

 Instead it will allow multiple regeneration requests to be made while reducing the number of requests to an acceptable level and avoiding cache stampede.

+NOTE: At the time of writting (2016/07/12) StackExchange.Redis.Extensions.Core doesn't accept IConnectionMultiplexer as a parameter for StackExchangeRedisCacheClient contructor.
+So while you can pass IConnectionMultiplexer it will be cast to ConnectionMultiplexer.

 #### About

 ##### Cache Stampede